Badafest/samrachana-web/README.md

 1.  ##### Windows

-    > Although you can install Samrachana as an executable application, we don't recommend that when the version is labelled `pre-release`.
-Please wait until the label changes to `beta` or `stable`.
+    > Although you can install Samrachana as an executable application, I don't recommend that right now.

     To install Samrachana on Windows, you can download installer from [here](https://link-to-installer) and simply run it.
 After the installation is completed, you can launch Samrachana just like you launch any other software.